menu

 Demographics

-The percentage of adults in Glennie with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.38% of adults in Glennie have a bachelor's degree or advanced degree.
+The citizens of Glennie are slightly less educated than the national average of 21.84% for the average city or town: 14.38% of adults in Glennie have a bachelor's degree or advanced degree

 The people who call Glennie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glennie residents report their race to be White, followed by Asian.
 Important ancestries of people in Glennie include German, Irish, Polish, English, and French Canadian.